-Does Romans 14 show that the Fourth Commandment about the seventh-day Sabbath is no longer in effect?
-What was Paul addressing in this chapter?
+Does Romans 14:5 show that the Fourth Commandment about the seventh-day Sabbath is no longer in effect?
+What was Paul addressing in Romans 14?

 Personal opinions about days

-If we fail to think the subject through completely, these verses might seem to support the hypothesis that Paul was saying there is no Sabbath.
+If we fail to think the subject through completely, these verses might seem to support the hypothesis that Paul was saying there is no Sabbath for Christians.
 But think through what the practical consequences would be of teaching that there is no Sabbath day made holy by God for worshipping Him.

 It would mean that one believer could decide that Monday should be his day of worship, while another might be convinced Wednesday would suit him.
 Still another might find Friday more convenient.
 Quite likely, in a large group, each day of the week would be chosen by some.
 And, according to those who say Paul was talking about the Sabbath in Romans 14:5-6, everybody would be right!